dortania/OpenCore-Legacy-Patcher/docs/APPTROUBLESHOOT.md

 OCLP needs a Privileged Helper Tool to run parts of the application as root.
 If you encounter this error, reinstall OCLP using the PKG installer* to fix Privileged Helper Tool.

-	* In OCLP 2.3.0 and newer, using PKG is the only way to install and app.zip method has been discontinued.
+  * In OCLP 2.3.0 and newer, using PKG is the only way to install and zip method has been discontinued.

 ## "You don't have permission to save..." error when creating USB installer